evwake/NFL-Attendance-Analysis/nfl_attendance_analysis.md

 ### Analysis

-Interestingly, it appears that a team's performance the previous season, as well as the strength of their schedule does not have much impact on their week 1 attendance when compared to the previous year.
+Interestingly, it appears that a team’s performance the previous season, as well as the strength of their schedule does not have much impact on their week 1 attendance when compared to the previous year.